torinalewis/Final-Capstone-Project/Capstone.md

 was found that there is no statistically significant difference between grades of the student that receive adaptive learning or student that did not.
-We now address the quality of the linear regression fit using *R*<sub>2</sub> and the residual standard error (RSE), “*σ*<sup>2</sup>.”
+We now address the quality of the linear regression fit using *R*<sup>2</sup> and the residual standard error (RSE).
+The symbol from RSE is “*σ*<sup>2</sup>.”
 The RSE is an estimate of standard error deviation.
 That is, it is the average deviation from the true regression line.
 In the resulting output, the RSE is 12.39.
 This value reflects the actual scores that the students earn deviation from the true regression line an average of approximately 12 points.
 The RSE indicates that the model has variability in fitting the data as 12 points can possibly change a student letter grade.
 The *R*<sup>2</sup> statistic provides an alternative measure of fit.
 It measures the proportion of the variability in *Y* that can be explained using *X*.
 The *R*<sup>2</sup>
 statistic takes on a value, 0 ≤ *R*<sup>2</sup> ≤ 1.
 An *R*<sup>2</sup>